Workshops & Networking Events

 • Professional - $70

-If you register but cannot attend, please cancel your registration prior to the workshop.
-Refunds are considered on a case-by-case basis prior to the event.
-Refunds will not be issued after the event.
+If you register but cannot attend, please contact us.
+Refunds will be issued if requested 72-hours before the event less a $5 administrative fee.
+Refunds will not be issued if requested after the event.

 Continuing Education (CE) Credit